What Is HO-1 Insurance and What Does It Cover?

 No long forms · No spam · No fees

-Basic form home insurance provides coverage in 10 situations.
-For some homeowners, this is sufficient peace of mind, and it comes at a bargain cost.
+Basic form home insurance, or HO-1 insurance, is a basic type of home insurance that provides coverage in 10 situations.
+For some homeowners, this is sufficient peace of mind, and it comes at a cheap cost.
 The 10 protected perils are:

 - Windstorms or hail